d3lta-v/SIMUXCRParser/README.md

 ```

-If you want the <description> from the ClearRead XML file put into an NSString:
+If you want the description tag from the ClearRead XML file put into an NSString:

 ```objective-c
 SIMUXCRParser *simuxParser = [[SIMUXCRParser alloc] init];